 - 7.1 inches taller

-- 1.4 inch more front overhang, .2 inch less rear overhang
+- 1.4 inches more front overhang, .2 inches less rear overhang

 - 2.2 inch wider track on base wheels, 2.6/3 inch wider track front/rear on 21″ wheels